Naruto (TV series): Critical reception

 Mike Hale of The New York Times described the Naruto anime as much better than American animation shows aimed at children.
 The visuals received criticism from both THEM Anime Reviews critics: Christina Carpenter felt Kishimoto's artistic style translated poorly into animation, and Derrick Tucker felt that at their best, the depictions "[left] little to be desired".
 As with the manga, some reviewers, such as Theron Martin of Anime News Network, along with Tucker, felt there were too many fight scenes.
 Justin Rich argued that the fight scenes were the most important and enjoyable element of the show.
 Carpenter commented positively on the characters, though she felt that most were fairly typical.
 Hiroshi Matsuyama further reflected the anime's 133rd episode to be one of his favorites, including the action sequences between Naruto and Sasuke, and the emotional value displayed.

 Naruto: Shippuden was well-reviewed by Activeanime's David C. Jones who commented that the animation had improved.
 Carl Kimlinger of Anime News Network opined that the series has a more serious tone and a better balance between comedy and drama than the first anime series; with more interesting digressions from the main plot.
 The pacing for the first episodes was criticised as slow, the delivery and development of the interactions between the characters received positive comments.
 Writing for the Los Angeles Times, Charles Solomon ranked Shippuden the third best anime on his "Top 10".
 In 2011, readers of Guinness World Records Gamer's Edition voted Naruto as the 29th-top video game character of all time.

-In 2025, in reference to Texas Senate Bill 20, which creates new criminal offenses for those who possess, promote, or view visual material deemed obscene, which is said to depict a child, whether it is an actual person, animated or cartoon depiction, or an image of someone created through computer software or artificial intelligence, Evan D. Mullicane of ScreenRant said the vague wording of the legislation made it "dangerous" for anime such as Naruto.